yjlo123/runtime-tutorial/raw.md

 In Runtime Script, we call such a line of code a `statement`.
 Each statement has an instruction keyword, like `prt` in this example, and an arbitrary number of arguments.
 All the keywords and arguments are separated by spaces.

+The frist line in the above example is a comment, it is for your notation purpose and simply ignored by the execution.
+A comment starts with a slash (`/`), it can be after a statement with the same line or occupies the whole line.

 ## Variables
 To declare a variable, we use the `let` keyword, followed by the variable name and its value.